-13.1.
+- 13.1.
 Trust employees should use their discretion to judge each case individually with reference to school files and Individual Healthcare Plans.
-It is generally unacceptable to:
+It is generally unacceptable to: - 13.1.1.

-- 13.1.1.
 Prevent students from easily accessing their inhalers and medication and administering their medication when and where necessary. - 13.1.2.
 Assume that every student with the same medical condition requires the same treatment and care. - 13.1.3.
-Ignore the opinions and view of healthcare professionals, parents/carers and students. - 13.1.4.
-Prevent students from taking a full role in school life, including trips and visits, where it is available for them to do so.
+Ignore the opinions and view of healthcare professionals, parents/carers and students.